paquitopg/Refine-EA/README.md

 - All paths are configurable via command-line arguments
 - The system is designed for cluster deployment
 - Modular architecture for easy extension

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License.